Brand Consistency and Website Design Techniques for Healthcare Professionals

 Web design professionals, Glacial Multimedia, have an exciting way of looking at medical web design.
 They refer to it as the ‘new front door to your healthcare practice’.

 As we stated, the website is the first place people will visit when looking for information.
 When they ‘walk through the door,’ they get to see what you have to offer.

 Whatever you have on the site will significantly impact their perception.
 Yet, you should, within 50 milliseconds, impress the online visitor.
 If the user experience (UX) is positive, they will stay.

-Other than an attractive design, the best medical web design loads fast, is intuitive, and easy to navigate.
+Besides an attractive design, the best medical web design loads fast, is intuitive and is easy to navigate.
 And that’s not all; the information you give must be relevant and adds value to the audience.

 Brand Consistency for Healthcare Professionals